YaqiWang0/INFO5100-final-project-20Sep/src/controller/ReadMeForUseCase11.md

 Do not worry, though we use SQLite, you need not install any SQLite software if you do not want to change our database.

 Just run it!
-If you have any problem about GUI, contact with Zimu Xu , for others, contact Jingru Xiang.
+If you have any problem about GUI, contact with Zimu Xu, for others, contact Jingru Xiang.
 Thanks!